nodepa/seedlingo/docs/content/content.md

 - a word-list describing words and their corresponding media, like icons, pictures and audio
 - media files
-- lesson specifications that describe which exercise templates to include in a lesson, and which words to practice with which exercise types
+- unit specifications that describe which exercise templates to include in a unit, and which words to practice with which exercise types
 - audio files giving the users instructions about how to interact and progress